 Business mediation

-Are you facing tensions within your management team, medical partnership, or family business?
-Are you dealing with a dysfunctional director who is straining relationships?
-With emotions and financial interests running high, a business conflict can be very complex.
-Mediation offers a solution that allows you to address these conflicts constructively before they escalate into protracted litigation.
-Our experienced lawyers and mediators are available at Delissen Martens to guide you to an appropriate and efficient solution.
+Are you dealing with tensions within your management team or medical partnership, or is your family business running smoothly?
+Are you dealing with a dysfunctional director who is causing tension within the organization?
+A business conflict can be highly complex, with emotions and financial interests running high.
+Business mediation offers a solution that allows you to address these conflicts in a constructive manner before they escalate into protracted litigation.
+At Delissen Martens, our experienced lawyers and mediators are ready to guide you to an appropriate and efficient solution.

-Business mediation is a valuable tool for any business seeking to avoid or resolve conflicts without the costly and lengthy path of legal proceedings.
-But when is the time to engage a mediator?
-Mediation can provide a solution in d evolving situations:
+Business mediation is a valuable tool for any company that wants to avoid or resolve conflicts without the costly and time-consuming route of litigation.
+But when is it time to use a mediator?
+Business mediation can provide a solution in the following situations:

-• Conflicts between directors, shareholders or supervisory board members within the boardroom or RVC.
+• Conflicts between directors, shareholders or board members in the boardroom or on the board.

 • Tensions or disagreements within a family business that threaten its survival, such as succession within the family.

-• Disagreements between partners in a partnership or joint venture or (medical) partnership.
+• Disputes between partners in a partnership, joint venture or (medical) partnership.

 • Labor disputes at the management level.

-By involving a mediator, you can prevent escalation and work in a focused way toward a solution where all parties are heard and compromise is possible.
+By engaging a mediator, you can prevent escalation and work toward a solution in which all parties are heard and a compromise is possible.

-Within the boardroom, it is important to collaborate and communicate effectively.
+In the boardroom, it is important that people work together and communicate effectively.
 When conflicts arise between directors, shareholders or board members, it can disrupt the strategic direction of the company and lead to unnecessary losses.
-Boardroom mediation specifically addresses these high-level disputes.
-An independent and experienced mediator helps to re-establish communication, explore interests, and find a solution that moves the company forward without public damage or legal wrangling.
-Mediation provides a discreet and efficient way to resolve issues at a time when transparency and good governance are essential.
+Business mediation in the form of boardroom mediation focuses specifically on these high-level disputes.
+An independent and experienced mediator helps to restore communication, explore interests and find a solution that moves the company forward without public damage or legal wrangling.
+At a time when transparency and good governance are essential, business mediation offers a discreet and efficient way to resolve problems.

-Family businesses and partnerships: mediation for lasting solutions
+Family businesses and partnerships: mediating business conflicts for sustainable solutions

 Family businesses and partnerships have a unique dynamic in which business and personal interests are often intertwined.
-This can lead to complex conflicts over business succession, vision, and division of responsibilities.
+This can lead to complex conflicts over issues such as business succession, vision and division of responsibilities.
 These disputes can cause deep rifts within the family and threaten the survival of the business.
-Mediation provides a solution by giving all parties an opportunity to express their views and work together toward a lasting solution.
-The mediator monitors the process and ensures that the dialogue continues in a constructive manner, so that family ties are preserved and the business can continue to be successful.
+Business mediation provides a solution by giving all parties an opportunity to express their views and work together toward a sustainable solution.
+The mediator oversees the process and ensures that the dialogue is conducted in a constructive manner so that family relationships are preserved and the business can continue to operate successfully.

-Our lawyers combine legal expertise with the skills of an experienced mediator.
-It also assures that the resolution is within the law.
-Our mediators have broad knowledge and experience in both corporate law and the specific dynamics within family businesses, partnerships and boards of directors.
-That enables them to contribute effectively to de-escalation and lasting solutions.
+Our lawyers at Delissen Martens combine legal expertise with the skills of an experienced mediator.
+This ensures that you are not only mediated by an independent party, but also that the solutions are within the legal framework.
+Our mediators have broad insight and experience in both corporate law and the specific dynamics within family businesses, partnerships and boards of directors.
+This enables them to effectively contribute to de-escalation and sustainable solutions through business mediation.

-Interested in seeing if mediation can help with your business conflict?
+Want to find out if mediation can help you with business conflicts?
 Contact us today.
 Our mediators are ready to work with you to find a solution that is acceptable to all parties.

 Petra Beishuizen